Golf in Cambodia

 Siem Reap, the home of the World Heritage sites at Angkor Wat has three fine courses open, and has hosted the Asian Tour Johnnie Walker Classic and Cambodian Open events in their highly successful cultural tourism destination.
 Early in 2007, Sofitel Phokeethra Country Club opened at Siem Reap to good reviews by guests visiting the World Heritage destination and was the venue in 2009 for the Johnnie Walker Classic and in 2010 they hosted the Cambodia Open.
 Within a year of the Phokeethra launch, the Nick Faldo designed Angkor Golf Resort opened in 2008 and began welcoming golfers to what many think is not only the finest course in Cambodia, but also one of the best in the SE Asian region.
 The following year, 2009, Siem Reap Resort Golf Club debuted to approving patrons and elevated Siem Reap to a full-fledged golf destination.

 Golf projects in the planning and development stages show the ambitious nature of Cambodia in claiming its place among SE Asia’s esteemed golf destinations.
 Some previously announced projects have changed status, so if you don’t see it here its status is uncertain.

-Sihanoukville - O’Chhuteal Beach Resort, featuring a golf course and casino, is in progress with a build-out of a nine-hole course already in place.
-Ream Resort, located between Sihanoukville and Kampot is under way with the first phase to include a driving range, followed by an 18-hole golf course.
+O’Chhuteal Beach Resort, featuring a luxury hotel, golf course, and casino, is in progress with a build-out of a nine-hole course already in place.
+We are still waiting for details on when the project will be completed.

-Ream National Park – Marriott Hotel Group is working on a course development project near this national park with construction scheduled to begin during 2013.
+Marriott Hotel Group is working on a beach resort hotel and championship golf course development project near Sihanoukville with construction scheduled to begin during 2015.